Aarononomous/MCR/README.md

 4. That's it!

+### Usage

+See the Jupyter notebook [`mcr.ipynb`](mcr.ipynb) for how this is used in practice.

 ## Development and Contributing

 This is under heavy development.
-Please don't let that dissuade you from sending suggestions or requests.
+Please don't let that dissuade you from sending suggestions, requests, or especially pull requests.

 The Jupyter notebook within this module is used for testing.
-If you change the code in the Python files, don't forget to `mcr.reload()`!
+If you change the code in the Python files, don't forget to `mcr.reload()` or restart the Jupyter kernel!

+__N.b.__: If you're submitting a change to `mcr.ipynb`, the Jupyter notebook, *please* clear output from the cells beforehand.
+This can be done by __Cell > All Output > Clear__ or __Kernel > Restart and Clear Output__ in the Jupyter menubar.

 ### TODO

 1. create graphs

-1. label the nodes in create_graphs_aaj()
+1. label the nodes in `create_graphs_aaj()` -- optional parameter

+1. `create_graphs_aaj()` is going over the edges

+1. remove `plt.show()` from all of the display methods.
+Instead, all of these methods, and the graph display methods, as well, should only show the graph explicitly.
+This is so that we can overlay multiple graphs, etc. on top of the overlapped image

+1. resize and re-color shapes and graphs

 1. nodes in the graph can't be labels; they must be the polygons, and are labeled by the labels!